akamai/terraform-provider-akamai/docs/data-sources/dns_authorities_set.md

 # akamai_authorities_set

-Use `akamai_authorities_set` datasource to retrieve a contract's authorities set for use when creating new zones.
+Use `akamai_authorities_set` data source to retrieve a contract's authorities set.
+You use the authorities set when creating new zones.

-## Example Usage
+## Example usage

 Basic usage: